-Data Review by the ESE
+Data Review by DESE

-The ESE content specialists review all item statistics prior to making them available to the ADCs for review.
-Items that display statistics that indicate the item did not perform as expected are closely reviewed to ensure that the item is not flawed.
+The DESE content specialists review all item statistics prior to making them available to the ADCs for review.
+Items displaying statistics that indicate the item did not perform as expected are closely reviewed to ensure that the item is not flawed.